-- Real cost of production ✓ subsidies and incentives reduce total cost of production which must be met from sales ✓ ✓ real cost is thus concealed by subsidies and products cannot compete in open markets. ✓ ✓ - Lack of competition businesses charge prices that are so low that they force competitors out of the market √√Increased tariffs and quotas can be against spirit of provisions of WTO.√√ - Protection of labour-intensive industries ✓ developed countries maintain high levels of effective protection for their industries that produce labour-intensive goods in which developing countries already have or can achieve comparative advantage ✓ ✓ - Withdrawal of incentives often leads to closure of effected companies. $\checkmark\checkmark$ - Incentives often lead to inefficiencies in the production process, since companies don't have to do their best to compete √√
+- Real cost of production ✓ subsidies and incentives reduce total cost of production which must be met from sales ✓ ✓ real cost is thus concealed by subsidies and products cannot compete in open markets. ✓ ✓ - Lack of competition businesses charge prices that are so low that they force competitors out of the market √√Increased tariffs and quotas can be against spirit of provisions of WTO.√√ - Overseas competitors retaliate with tariffs and quotas, while goods are sold domestically below their real cost of production (export subsidies and dumping) - Protection of labour-intensive industries ✓ developed countries maintain high levels of effective protection for their industries that produce labour-intensive goods in which developing countries already have or can achieve comparative advantage ✓ ✓ - Withdrawal of incentives often leads to closure of effected companies. ✓✓